kilothejewel/kilothejewel/README.md

 ## 🔧 Currently Exploring

 - Deepening my Python and Java skills for engineering applications
+- Learning as much as possible on AI Engineering
 - Looking for opportunities to collaborate on projects that matter
 - Open to contributing to open-source initiatives with real-world impact